Extract PEXA Settlement Statements to Excel

 For adjustment review, the practical checks are the rating or levy period, settlement date, paid or unpaid status, purchaser allocation, vendor allocation, and whether the final amount reconciles to the side of the matter being reviewed.
 Vendor net proceeds, purchaser source funds, and purchaser cost-base support are related outputs, but they are not the same reconciliation.
 Keep each row tied to the side and purpose it supports.

 This is where Australian settlement records differ from overseas analogues.
-A reader comparing global property-settlement documents might recognise similar extraction principles in US ALTA settlement statement extraction or UK completion statement extraction, but the vocabulary, parties, tax fields, and adjustment mechanics in an Australian PEXA matter should be kept Australian.
-Do not translate PEXA source and destination funds into US closing language or UK completion language in the export.
+The closest sibling workflow is Australian statement of adjustments and PEXA FSS extraction; global property-settlement documents such as UK completion statement extraction may share traceability principles, but the vocabulary, parties, tax fields, and adjustment mechanics in an Australian PEXA matter should be kept Australian.
+Do not translate PEXA source and destination funds into UK completion language in the export.

 Capture vendor and purchaser records differently